MicrosoftDocs/kaizala-docs/K2T Documentation.md

 		transform-kaizala-package -k C:\Users\Contoso\Attendence\attendence.zip -a C:\Users\Contoso\Attendence -t C:\Users\Contoso\Attendence --dn Contoso --dw https://www.contoso.com –dp https://www.contoso.com/privacy --dt https://www.contoso.com/terms

-5. Once executed, the user will be asked to validate Azure AD credentials for conversion of Kaizala action package to Teams app zip file.
+5. Once executed, the user will be asked to validate their Azure AD credentials for the conversion of Kaizala action package to the Teams app zip file.
-5. An Azure AD custom app and Bot are programmatically created in your tenant to power the converted app in Teams.
+5. An Azure AD custom app and bot are programmatically created in your tenant to power the converted app in Teams.
-6. Converted Teams App file is available at the path provided in parameter `-t <TeamsAppDownloadPath>` in the above command.
-The user can sideload the app on Teams by using steps mentioned here.
+6. The converted Teams App file is available at the path provided in the parameter `-t <TeamsAppDownloadPath>` in the above command.
+The user can sideload the app on Teams by following the steps mentioned here.
 7. To modify the existing package, update the downloaded action package available at path `-a <ActionPackageDownloadPath>` and update the version field in the manifest.
-Ensure the latest version number is higher than the previous version number.
+Ensure that the most recent version number is greater than the previous version number.

     Run the below command to download new Teams app file with the incorporated changes.